Govt Trying To Complete Bara Kahu Green Enclave-I Project With Stipulated Time: Minister - UrduPoint

 All the allotees were informed through newspapers to submit their dues and to would included in the balloting.
 The balloting of some 2,354 plots out of a total of 3,281 plots were conducted in the first phase.

-The remaining allottees will be informed through notice or newspapers advertisement to submit their dues for including in next balloting.
+The remaining allottees would be informed through notice or newspapers advertisement to submit their dues for including in next balloting, he said.

-The allottees appreciated the efforts of Minister, Secretary and Director General FGE Housing Authority.